 Explore the range of ski fields surrounding the area including sunny The Remarkables, friendly Cardrona and adventurous Treble Cone.
-Skiing in Queenstown creates a holiday in itself, you might be hard pushed to fit any other activities in once your on top of the world.
+Skiing in Queenstown creates a holiday in itself, you might be hard pushed to fit any other activities in once you’re on top of the world.

 Credit: Cardrona Alpine Resort

 The ski season on New Zealand’s South Island generally runs from mid-June until early October.
 The exact dates for each ski field vary every winter depending on snow conditions.

 Opening and closing dates are often flexible, so when the snow is good, expect to eek out a few extra dates in early season and spring.